The House Of Stuart

 Following his defeat at the disastrous Battle of Culloden in April 1746, Charles fled to France.
 He indulged in an affair with his first cousin Louise de Montbazon and then with the Princess of Talmont.
 In 1752, he heard news that Clementina was at Dunkirk and in financial difficulties, he sent some money and asked her to join him at Ghent.

-The relationship between Clementina was an unhappy and tempestuous one.
+The relationship between Clementina and Charles was an unhappy and tempestuous one.
 Charles, disillusioned by the failure of his Scottish enterprise, was often drunk and violent towards her and was also highly possessive.
 By 1760, Clementina decided to end the relationship.
 She wrote to Charles' father, James Francis Edward Stuart, expressing a wish to enter a convent.
 James offered to pay for a Catholic education for Charlotte and agreed to pay Clementina an annuity of 10,000 livres.
 In July 1760, Clementina fled with the seven year-old Charlotte, to the convent of the Nuns of the Visitation in Paris.
 Her escape was probably aided by James Stuart.

 Charles was never to forgive Clementina for depriving him of his daughter and repeatedly refused to contribute to their support, although they continued to recieve financial aid from his father.
 James died on 1 January 1766 but Charles still refused to make any provision for Clementina and Charlotte, an appeal was made by Clementina to his brother Henry Stuart, Cardinal York, for assistance, who gave them an allowance of 5,000 livres.